 Russell Gage purchased the excursion fleet, including the first Walworth, Polaris, and Steam Yacht Louise, as well as other yachts from the same era.
 He gave new life to the fleet by painting the boats vibrant colors and naming the vessels after local communities.
 Perhaps his greatest contribution was to begin rebuilding the large vessels that began the commercial excursion industry on Lake Geneva.
 The new Lady of the Lake was constructed and launched in 1963, bringing back the feel of the turn-of-the-century steamers, although powered by twin diesel engines.
 It has been our iconic boat serving over a million passengers throughout her life.
 She also is a wonderful boat to host corporate, family, or other parties on Lake Geneva.

 In the late 1970s, The Louise went through a complete repowering of the boat by stepping back in time and once again becoming a true steam yacht.
 Bill Gage Sr. oversaw the installation of a 1926 steam engine, which allows passengers to go back in time and get the true feel of gliding along, just like the wealthy landowners did during the turn of the 20th Century.

 Following the construction of the second Walworth in 1965, Russell Gage brought a different style of lake steamer to life with the Belle of the Lake in 1972.
 Instead of the iconic side or rear paddlewheels, it has a sleek look with a pointed bow and rounded stern.
 Today known as the Grand Belle, she has become our Luncheon, Brunch, and Champagne Brunch boat, as well as a favorite for brides to host a variety of events throughout a wedding weekend.

-The Lorelei joined the cruise line fleet about a decade after being constructed in Holland in 1956 and was part of their contribution to the 1965 World’s Fair in New York City.
+The Lorelei joined the cruise line fleet about twenty years after being constructed in Holland in 1954 and was part of their contribution to the 1965 World’s Fair in New York City.
 She was refitted to accommodate small parties of about a dozen before being put into service on Lake Geneva.
 The Lorelei is perfect for small family gatherings, business networking, and events for your wedding party.